jeffersonscientific/AM4/README.md

 model.
 To learn more about the settings in the `input.nml` file, please refer to source code where the namelist/variable are defined.

+### Running AM4 on your local HPC
+Yoder: This file is also included in this repository (possibly here, in the root directory).
+Likely, the information relatefd to running the model is kept separate because it is likely to chane with revisions, but we will review at least some of the details here.

+In particular, it is necessary to modify the _input.nml_ file to reflect your HPC topography.
+This will include entries based on the numbers of tasks (or processes), OMP threads, and nodes.
+Note also that these configuration settings imply a minimnum task count to run the model.

 ## Analysis Scripts

 Some of the climate analysis scripts run at NOAA GFDL and used in the